Alxariam/WOOL/README.md

 -Q: Can I add (insert mod here) without breaking anything?

   -A: Probably not.
 Unless you really know what you're doing when it comes to modding Oblivion, it's super easy to break.
 You're welcome to try anyways, but I won't support any issues this causes.

+-Q: Can I add an ENB to this list?

+  -A: No. Due to conflicts with one of the settings in Oblivion Display Tweaks, it simply will not work with one.
+I've achieved comparable results with my Oblivion Reloaded Lite preset and have no plans (or need) to add an ENB.

 -Q: Why are water surfaces stuttering?